 What is causing my hair loss?

 Just like in men, some hair loss is genetic.
 Alopecia areata and female pattern hair loss can both lead to dreaded baldness.
-Our modern lifestyles can also be to blame for hair loss in Afro-Caribbean women.
+Our modern lifestyles can also be the cause of hair loss in Afro-Caribbean women.
 Many of us have budding careers and hectic home lives which can lead to undue stress.
 Our busy lifestyles or even lack of available funds or knowledge can also lead us to having a poor diet.
 These two factors can additionally lead to hair loss.
 Medical deficiencies such as anaemia, low vitamin D levels and abnormal thyroid hormones can also lead to hair loss in Afro-Caribbean women.

-What about traction alopecia?
+What about traction alopecia?,

-As long as we have known ourselves, braids and dreadlocks have been a mainstay in the Afro-Caribbean community.
+Braids and dreadlocks have been a mainstay in the Afro-Caribbean community.
 Since the early 2000’s however, wigs and weaves have largely taken over as protective styling.
 All of these varying styles can lead to traction alopecia.
 Traction alopecia occurs when our hair is being pulled too tightly for too long.
 This leads to inflammation of the hair follicle.
 Traction folliculitis is when we feel pain from the pulling of our hair and little bumps start to form.
 Thinning then occurs.
 Thinning of afro hair in itself can be reversed mind you.
 The issue we have as women however, is that we get addicted to these protective styles and try to regularly cover up our thinning patches.
 This repeated tension can cause hair follicles to scar over and hair stops growing permanently; this is scarring alopecia.

 How do you treat afro hair loss?